Regularly Scheduled Rides

 Non-members are welcome to participate in LBC weekly rides but are not covered by club insurance.

 Beginners Ride — Mondays at 6:30 p.m. leaving from the Spring Hill Suites parking lot.
-On hiatus for 2018 – see you next summer!
+2019 ride begins June 3rd and runs until August 26 — come ride with us!

 The Beginners Ride is offered during the summer months (first Monday after Memorial Day through last Monday in August) for individuals new to cycling.
 This is approximately a 10-mile, 10-12 mph ride intended to promote safe riding in Lawrence area streets.
 The purpose of this ride is to help participants develop confident road cycling habits through brief (15-20 min.) instruction and a supportive weekly group ride.
 This Lawrence Bike Club ride is supported by local League of American Bicyclists Certified Instructors.
 Cyclists need to bring a bike, helmet and a water bottle.
 For more details, see the Beginners Ride Facebook page.